arariba/Semgrep-CLI-PDF-Generator/README.md

 # Semgrep-CLI-PDF-Generator
-Automatically generate a pdf report from Semgrep CLI in Python.

 This script have been tested on Ubuntu.
 Theoretically it should be able to run on Windows nad Mac as it just a python script.